LiuElvin/class_high_dim/README.md

 If time permits, students will implement PDA to analyze a real-life dataset of the student’s choice or some simple toy examples.

-The full slides and presentation can be found in the link below: [High Dimensional Data](https://docs.google.com/presentation/d/1oSrP5NRSWhoQRwXVjOmNRvVN8d4FA-LlYU0DCK1PzhE/edit?usp=sharing).
+The full slides and presentation can be found in the link [here](https://docs.google.com/presentation/d/1oSrP5NRSWhoQRwXVjOmNRvVN8d4FA-LlYU0DCK1PzhE/edit?usp=sharing).

 ---